 To learn or improve your Thai Massage skills with refined elements like good body mechanics, good communication skills, a developed intuition, and a great touch, check out our convenient online training:

 Informal versus formal Thai Massage training in Thailand

 This teacher of mine had indeed originally learned his skills from a family member and had no formal training and certainly no massage license or certificate of any kind.

 A few years later the Thai government made a law that Thai Massage schools had to be accredited and that teachers had to have a license.

 After stalling for a couple of years, he finally did what he had to do to comply with those laws.

 I am convinced that he was a much better therapist than whoever he got his required training from to get his license.
 I remember that he felt really weird about this change from the ancient tradition of learning Thai Massage in informal ways to a more formal and official method.

 Thailand has a very different culture, it’s a different world.
-If you try to apply your standards of how you think things should be based on where you come from, you will be shocked or frustrated in Thailand.
+If you try to apply your standards and expect that things should be like they are where you come from, you will be shocked or frustrated in Thailand.

-Things are different here.
+Things are different in different parts of the world.
 It’s not about right or wrong, better or worse – just different.